 All employees set an annual goal following an interview with their reporting supervisor.
-We conduct personnel evaluations at the end of the fiscal period after an interview with all employees to look back on their performance and provide feedback on the evaluation results.
+We conduct personnel interviews and evaluations with employees at the end of the fiscal period to look back on their performance and provide feedback on the evaluation results.
 The result of those performance reviews are reflected in employees' compensation.
 We have established a transparent personnel evaluation system through regular measurement and feedback processes.